 Show your support by attending an event in honor of World Down Syndrome Day or donating to a charity online.
 Step it up a notch by promoting your involvement on social media with #WDSD18 to inspire others to take the same initiative.

 As the designated colors of the cause, blue and/or yellow should be utilized on World Syndrome Day.
 You can show your support by wearing something blue or yellow, icing cupcakes with blue and yellow frosting for schools, decorating an office with blue and yellow flowers or balloons, or filling bowls with blue and yellow M&Ms—it doesn’t matter how you rock these colors, just be sure you do.

 Organize an event

 Take initiative and organize your own event that will raise money and awareness for Down Syndrome.
 Planning a walk, holding a bake sale, hosting a raffle or setting up a school fair are all fun events that will benefit those with Down Syndrome.

 Down Syndrome effects approximately 400,000 families in the United States alone.
 World Down Syndrome Day helps educate the public on what Down Syndrome is and how to encourage those with Down Syndrome to participate in daily activities so they can live a full life and play a vital role in their community.

 It empowers people with Down Syndrome

 The accomplishments and contributions of people with Down Syndrome are often overlooked.
 However, this event highlights the positive difference they make in their community and gives them the recognition they deserve.

-Each year, 1 in 700 babies in the United States are born with Down Syndrome.
+Each year, one in 700 babies in the United States is born with Down Syndrome.
 However, the cause is still unknown.
 By donating to Down Syndrome charities, you’re having an impact on those currently living with Down Syndrome and helping get one step closer to finding the cause.